 Classes multiclassing into Druid will benefit much more from high Strength.
 Because you can't get the higher-level Wild Shape feats, your own attack bonus will exceed the highest bonuses you can get from Wild Shape forms.

 Many spells which provide forms for Wild Shape provide a fixed bonus to Athletics or Athletics which replaces your own, provided that the spell's bonus is higher.
 In most cases this bonus is very high relative to your level, and even if you invest heavily you'll be unable to exceed the bonuses provided by the spell.
 However, it's still wise to be proficient in both skills in the event that you adopt a form which doesn't provide a bonus to one or the other.

 Many feats still function while you're using Wild Shape.

-- Fleet: The benefits should apply while using Wild Shape, and the extra speed can make a big difference for forms which have speed worse than a typical humanoid.
+- : The benefits should apply while using Wild Shape, and the extra speed can make a big difference for forms which have speed worse than a typical humanoid.

-- Assurance: Assurance in Athletics will allow you to better capitalize on the Athletics bonus provided by most forms.
-You might also cosnider Assurance in Acrobatics, but I'm not certain that it's worth the feat.
+- Practical Guide to Assurance for more information. : Assurance in Athletics will allow you to better capitalize on the Athletics bonus provided by most forms.
+You might also consider Assurance in Acrobatics, but I'm not certain that it's worth the feat.
+See my

 Druids get to do a lot, including turning into a melee combat monster with Wild Shape.
 However, they get no feats or abilities to supplement their Strikes.
 Taking multiclass archetypes in Barbarian, Champion, Fighter, or Monk can add a number of fantastic new options to allow you to succeed in melee combat.
 Even simple, low-level class feats like Sudden Charge can make a big difference in how your druid fares in combat, but also look for great options like Attack of Opportunity.